thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 ### NF2FF center <a name="NF2FF_center"></a>

 OpenEMS documentation say that the far field center should be placed at the center of the radiating element.
-By default it is placed at the simulation box center.
+By default, it is placed at the simulation box center.
 This placement is good in a CEM context or while designing a device like a filter.
 But if you design an antenna, be careful with it.

 You can use the center of any component as the far field center by rerunning qucsrflayout.
 For example if you want to use the microstrip line `MS2` of this filter as NF2FF center, just do :